 After you create the interaction property you have the option to associate it with a set of topics as shown in the Topic section of this user guide.
 When a user selects that topic in the Ask a Question form of a customer portal, the properties associated will be automatically displayed if they are set as both customer viewable AND customer editable.
 However, the property will be shown to an agent in the Create Ticket page because agent's have access to those properties regardless of the customer view and edit settings.
 NOTE: While the association of the property with a topic determines when the question property will appear in the standard iService GUI, you can create custom forms that include any interaction property regardless of the topic configuration.

 Perhaps you want the agent to designate their response as billable and document the minutes spend working on a solution.
 This would require an Answer Property, and every response from the agent could have a different value.
 Their first response could be marked as billable and 10 minutes of time.
 If the customer replied saying thanks, they could resolve that question and mark their resolution as Not Billable and 0 minutes of time.
 The answer values are separate for each answer created (agent response, private or public note, agent email, etc), and updating their values has no impact on other answer or question properties.

 Interaction properties can be marked a "Required" to ensure that information is consistently captured.
-Marking a property as required has a different impact depending on the type of property: Question or Answer.
+Marking a property as required has a different impact depending on the type of property: Question/Case or Answer.

-When a required property is set on a question, the following rules are enforced.
+When a required property is set on a question or case, the following rules are enforced.

 1. Customer emails are exempt from the required rule since it is can't be enforced consistently without filters.

-2. Customer and Agent Ticket form submissions return a standard error when the property is not included.
-For manually prepared forms, be sure to include all required forms for the user to populate.
+2. Customer ticket form submissions return a standard error when the property is not included.
+For manually prepared forms, be sure to include all required fields for the topic for the user to populate.
 If you create a form that submits to a topic with required properties, the customer will not be able to submit the form if they are excluded from the page.

 3. Properties that are not customer editable are not displayed to customers when a customer submits a Customer Ticket form.
 Therefore the property is not required to create the interaction.

-4. Questions created without a required question property (e.g., customer emails or forms submitted where the property was not customer viewable) can't be updated by an agent until a value is set.
-The agent will be required to set the property before they can Save as Draft or Forward the interaction to another agent.
+4. Questions created without a required question property (e.g., customer emails or forms submitted where the property was not customer editable) can't be resolved by an agent until a value is set.

 Answer Property Rules